Prevalence of tobacco use: Countries

-The following is a list of countries by the percentage of age-standardized prevalence of tobacco smoking among persons 15 years and older as published by the World Health Organization.
+The following is a list of countries by the percentage of age-standardized prevalence of tobacco use (including products such as snus) among persons 15 years and older as published by the World Health Organization.

 Australia

 In the 20th century, smoking was common.
 There were social events like the smoke night which promoted the habit.
-In Australia the incidence of smoking is in decline, with figures from the 2011-12 Australian Health Survey showing 18% of the population to be current smokers, a decline from 28% in 1989–90.
+In Australia the prevalence of smoking is in decline, with figures from the 2011-12 Australian Health Survey showing 18% of the population to be current smokers, a decline from 28% in 1989–90.

 Among the indigenous population, the rate was much higher: 50% of men and 44% of women reported being current smokers in 2007–08.

 People aged 25 to 34 were the most likely to smoke (24%), with a marked decline in smoking rates as age increased past 45 years in 2011–12.

 In 2007–08, the prevalence of smoking was strongly associated with socioeconomic disadvantage: a greater proportion of men (33%) and women (26%) who live in the most disadvantaged 20% of areas were current smokers than those who live in the least disadvantaged 20% of areas (12% and 11% respectively).

-In 2016 the daily smoking rate was less than 13%.
+In 2016, the daily smoking rate was less than 13%.
+By 2022, this number had fallen to 10.6% in Australian adults.

 Canada

 In December 2002, Statistics Canada published a report on smoking prevalence from 1985 to 2001.
-In that report they found from 1985 to 1991, prevalence of "current smoking" (which they defined as daily smokers and occasional smokers) declined overall, for both sexes and all age groups except for those aged 15 to 24.
+In that report, they found from 1985 to 1991, the prevalence of "current smoking" (which they defined as daily smokers and occasional smokers) declined overall, for both sexes and all age groups except for those aged 15 to 24.
 Even larger declines occurred from 1991 to 2001.
 While current smoking prevalence for youths did not significantly change from 1985 to 1994–1995, there was a significant decrease of 6 percentage points from 1994–1995 to 2001 (from 28.5% to 22.5%).
 Provincially, Newfoundland and Labrador, Nova Scotia, Quebec, Ontario, Saskatchewan, Alberta and British Columbia, experienced most of their declines in current smoking prevalence from 1994 to 1995 onwards.
-All of the provinces experienced some level of declines over the entire 1985 to 2001 period.
-Declines in daily smoking prevalence occurred for both sexes and all age groups over the entire 17-year time span, although youth smoking did not start significantly declining until the mid-1990s.
+All provinces experienced some level of decline from 1985 to 2001.
+Declines in daily smoking prevalence occurred for both sexes and all age groups over the 17 years, although youth smoking did not start significantly declining until the mid-1990s.
 Overall, for daily cigarette consumption, smokers by 2001 had a significantly lower proportion of smoking 26 or more cigarettes daily compared with 1985 (14.0% to 5.8%).
 Most of the declines in the different sex or age groups occurred after 1991.
-At the same time however, smokers in 2001 had a significantly higher proportion of smoking 1 to 10 cigarettes daily compared with 1985 (18.6% to 31.1%).
+At the same time, smokers in 2001 had a higher proportion of smoking 1 to 10 cigarettes daily compared with 1985 (18.6% to 31.1%).
 Most of the decline occurred after 1991.
 As of 2008 the rate was estimated to be 18%, and declining.
 A 2011 survey estimates that 17% of Canadians smoke.